pisi79/queryable/README.md

 }
 ```
-3 - the customer api, will be querable using:
+3 - the customer api, will be querable with:
 ```
 https://prj.n-ess.it/api/v1/customers?obj.code=xxxx&like.name=yyyy
 ```

 The boring process is:
-- the writing of hibernate filters
+- writing of hibernate filters
-- the writing of search conditions using query parameters.
+- writing of search conditions by using query parameters.
-With our annotation set, we will generate at request using maven goal!
+With our annotation set, we will generate them at once by using a maven goal!

 ## Setup